-1. A personal interview (in-person interview for

-local students; by telephone for non-local students; by email interview for international students.
-This interview must be successfully completed before any other application materials will be accepted.

-- 2. In addition to the requirements and application materials listed in the Graduate Admission section of this catalog, the following are required: - a.
-A GPA of 2.75 or above for the last 60 semester units of undergraduate study and a GPA of 3.0 for any graduate study. - b.
+- A personal interview (in-person interview for local students; by telephone for non-local students; by email interview for international students.
+This interview must be successfully completed before any other application materials will be accepted. - In addition to the requirements and application materials listed in the Graduate Admission section of this catalog, the following are required: - A GPA of 2.75 or above with a preferred GPA of 3.0 or above in upper level major courses and a GPA of 3.0 for any graduate study - b.
 3 letters of reference, one personal, one educational, and one professional - c.
 A professional resume - d.
-A written letter of intent/purpose - e.
-English and writing assessment through the letter of intent/purpose
+A written letter of intent/purpose that includes a clear statement of short-term and long-term professional goals and explains the applicant's motivation in seeking admission to the program.

+e.
+English and writing assessment

-Prerequisites for full admission to the M.S., Child Life Program:
+Prerequisites for full admission to the M.S., Child Life Program and to complete a Child Life Certificate:

-- 1. 15 semester hours in Child Development or related fields approved by the M.S., Child Life chairperson. - 2.
-1 year of professional work experience in educational institutions or related institutions approved by the M.S., Child Life Chairperson.
+- 15 semester hours or 5 courses in Child Development or related fields approved by the M.S., Child Life Chairperson. - 2.
+1 year of professional work experience in educational institutions or related institutions approved by the M.S., Child Life Chairperson. - 3.
+In-hospital visitation by the prospective candidate. - 4.
+Completion of the pre-admission questions.